 Typical Grade: Mostly level or gentle

-Asphalt ends at Trail’s End so can be muddy in wet weather.
+Terrain: Hard and asphalt ends at tail’s end so can be muddy in wet weather.

 The Stream Trail stretches several miles to the parks other entrance at Skyline Gate, yet only the first mile is accessible.
 On a beautiful, mid-week spring day, we mostly had the trail to ourselves; weekends can be crowded.
 It parallels Stream Creek through a second-growth redwood forest past inviting picnic areas and a children’s playground.
 Thickly shaded, it can be a refreshing escape from a hot day; otherwise, plan on layered clothing since it’s mostly shaded.